 There are conflicting opinions on whether you should eat and drink before working out, but recent studies have found that you could benefit from better results in your workout if meals are chosen wisely.
-In terms of hydration, the American College of Sports Medicine recommends drinking two to three cups of water a few hours before you plan to work out to maximize hydration levels during exercise.
-Katie Mack, a personal trainer at Peak Performance in NYC, says that you might also choose to drink a cup of coffee pre-workout too: "The caffeine in your coffee will help to stimulate your nervous system to enhance performance."
+In terms of hydration, keep plenty of water nearby and drink when you feel thirsty to maximize hydration levels during exercise.
+Katie Mack, an NSCA-certified personal trainer, says that you might also choose to drink a cup of coffee pre-workout too: "The caffeine in your coffee will help to stimulate your nervous system to enhance performance."

 Carbohydrates and lean proteins are the best choices when it comes to pre-workout meals.
 Mack recommends eating a low-fat meal in the hour before your workout.
 Some of her favorite options are chicken, fish, or Greek yogurt, coupled with a carbohydrate like sweet potato, rice, or beans.
 According to scientific research, those carbohydrates play a major role in your endurance—"carb-loading" right before exercise can significantly increase performance.
 Mack suggests adding coconut oil for a dose of MCTs (medium-chain triglycerides) for quick energy if you're really invested.

 If you're not too seasoned in your fitness routine, the thought of adding a supplement might be a little scary.
-Not to fear: Studies have found that taking pre-workout supplements is a safe and effective method for boosting energy before you exercise.
+Not to fear: Studies have found that taking pre-workout supplements can be an effective method for boosting energy before you exercise.
 The supplements usually contain caffeine, which is the primary ingredient responsible for the benefits you feel.